rpm-software-management/dnf/doc/api_plugins.rst

     Plugin can override this.
 This hook is called immediately after the CLI/extension is finished configuring DNF.
 The plugin can use this to tweak the global configuration or the repository configuration.

+  .. method:: sack

+    Plugin can override this.
+This hook is called immediately after :attr:`.Base.sack` is initialized with data from all the enabled repos.

   .. method:: transaction

     Plugin can override this.
 This hook is called immediately after a successful transaction.